Azerbaijani president signs order on conscription | News.az

 Azerbaijani president signs order on conscription

-President Ilham Aliyev has signed an order on the conscription of citizens of the Republic of Azerbaijan into active military service and transfer of the servicemen from active military service to reserve units from 1 to 30 January 2024, News.Az reports.
+Azerbaijani President Ilham Aliyev has signed an order on conscription of citizens of Azerbaijan into the active military service and transfer of the servicemen from active military service to reserve units on April 1-30, 2018.

-Under the order, the citizens of the Republic of Azerbaijan born in 2006 who are 18 years of age on the day of conscription, as well as those born in 1989-2005 and are under the age of 35 and citizens who have no rights of deferral of services in the republic’s armed forces and other military formations are to be conscripted into active military service from 1 to 30 January 2024.
+Under the order, the Azerbaijani citizens born in 2000 who are 18 years of age on the day of conscription, as well as those born in 1983-1999 and are under the age of 35 and citizens of Azerbaijan Republic who have no rights of deferral of services in the republic’s armed forces and other military formations are to be conscripted into active military service on April 1-30, 2018.

+The servicemen who served a term of service envisaged by the Law of the Azerbaijan Republic “On military service” are to be discharged on April 1-30, 2018.